glpaparelli/competitive-programming/notes/cp-notes.md

 To find the solution of this problem for the current segment (aka the number of segments contained in the current one) **we need to know the number of the segments that starts after the current one that also end before the current one**, before $r_i$.
 This is computed with a query `sum(r_i - 1)` on the Fenwick Tree.
 Why `sum(r_i - 1)` is the number of segments contained in $[l_i, r_i]$?
-Because all the segments that starts before $l_i$ have already been processed and their right endpoint have been removed from the Fenwick Tree (aka we subtracted one to the position $r_i$)
+Because all the segments that starts before $l_i$ have already been processed and their right endpoint have been removed from the Fenwick Tree $\spadesuit$ (aka we subtracted one to the position $r_i$)
 Therefore `sum(r_i - 1)` is the number of segments that **starts after** $l_i$ and **end before** $r_i$

-After computing the solution for the current segment we subtract $1$ to position $r_i$, **to remove the contribution of the right endpoint of the current segment in the next queries.**
-This is why the segments that starts before the current one but overlaps with it are not counted.
+$\spadesuit$ After computing the solution for the current segment we subtract $1$ to position $r_i$, to **remove the contribution of the right endpoint of the current segment in the next queries.
+This is why the segments that starts before the current one but overlaps with it are not counted**.

 The following snippet implement the solution above, using the Fenwick tree previously defined.
 ```rust